elf4j/elf4j-provider/README.md

 * Standard Streams Output Only

-  It's a trivial system-level operation to forward standard streams (stdout/stderr) as a data source to destinations besides the Console.
-Those destinations include files and other types of central repositories.
+  It may be trivial for logging to support other output channels than the standard streams (stdout/stderr).
+Yet it's arguably more trivial, on the system level, to forward standard streams as a data source to destinations other than the Console.
+Those destinations include log files and various types of central repositories.
 A recent trend has been that such data aggregation be done via system-level collector agents (open source or commercial), and no longer a concern of the application-level logging.